-- 32. An event or matter that is likely to be a reportable event may relate to a provider's future plans, for example a merger, a new campus, or the closure of a subject area.
-Or it might relate to information that may have a future consequence for the provider, for example the impact on its financial forecasts of an unplanned reduction in student recruitment. - 33.
+- 33. An event or matter that is likely to be a reportable event may relate to a provider's future plans, for example a merger, a new campus, or the closure of a subject area.
+Or it might relate to information that may have a future consequence for the provider, for example the impact on its financial forecasts of an unplanned reduction in student recruitment. - 34.
 A provider should consider the following factors when determining the timing of a report in these circumstances: - a.
-Where the provider or its owner is planning or can foresee an event or matter that is relevant to the provider's eligibility for registration with the OfS, the event should be reported within five days of the matter being first contemplated by the provider.
+Where the provider or its owner is planning or can foresee an event or matter that is relevant to the provider's eligibility for registration with the OfS, the event should be reported within five working days of the matter being first contemplated by the provider or, if that is not possible due to exceptional circumstances beyond the control of the provider, as soon as reasonably practicable thereafter and without undue delay.
 'First contemplated' means when the provider first formally discusses its plans or the matter with its governing body, owners or shareholders, even where details may not be firm.
 A provider is not expected to report to the OfS when a matter of this kind is first considered or discussed informally by individual office holders.
 Events in this category might include a change of ownership or control, or a plan to cease offering higher education courses. - b.
-Where the provider or its owner is planning or can foresee an event or matter that is relevant to the provider's compliance with its conditions of registration or to its authorisation for degree awarding powers or university title, the event should be reported within five days of the provider becoming aware that the event or matter may or will have that effect.
+Where the provider or its owner is planning or can foresee an event or matter that is relevant to the provider's compliance with its conditions of registration or to its authorisation for degree awarding powers or university title, the event should be reported within five working days of the provider becoming aware that the event or matter may or will have that effect or, if that is not possible due to exceptional circumstances beyond the control of the provider, as soon as reasonably practicable thereafter and without undue delay.
 Events in this category might include the closure of a campus, or a likely breach of banking covenants, or a provider realising that it will not be able to meet a deadline for the submission of data.